LACMIP/emu/docs/_documentation/typecollection.md

 ## Rehousing types
 - Specimens should comfortably lie flat in boxes.
 The fit should not be tight.
-- Small specimens that are placed in vials should be accompanied by small stickers and small labels.
 - Specimens placed in vials should also be immobilized with tissue paper, especially if the specimens are have are very delicate or could be damaged by rolling in the vial.
-Tissue paper should be tightly packed into the end of the vial, then a larger (unpacked) plug of tissue paper should be used to hold the specimen in place.
+Tissue paper should be tightly packed into the end of the vial, then a larger (unpacked) plug of tissue paper should be used to hold the specimen in place [example]({{ site.baseurl }}/assets/images/imls_rehousingvial1.jpg).
 Do not pack the vial so tightly with tissue paper that it could crush the specimen or make it difficult to find/retrieve in the future.
+- Specimens placed in vials should be accompanied by small stickers and small labels.
+If tissue paper is needed, these stickers and labels can be placed at the end of the vial for ease of viewing and to prevent loss [example]({{ site.baseurl }}/assets/images/imls_rehousingvial2.jpg).
 - Replace plastic vials with new glass vials & old cotton batting with archival tissue paper.